imba/imba.io/content/intro.md

 ##### Type annotations

-> Type annotations in imba are compiled to jsdoc comments and are used for intelligent auto-completions and analysis in Visual Studio Code.
+> Type annotations in Imba are compiled to jsdoc comments and are used for intelligent auto-completions and analysis in Visual Studio Code.
 ```imba
 let item\string = window.title